 These vegan breakfast cookies take no time to make.
 Simply, start by preparing the flax eggs, and melting the coconut oil.
 When those are ready, combine them with maple syrup, cashew butter and vanilla.
 Then get those dry ingredients mixed together in a separate bowl (leaving the chocolate chips until the end).
 Next, is where the magic happens.
 Combine the wet ingredients with the dry, add the chocolate chips and thoroughly mix together.
 Then using a 1/3 cup, measure out 9 cookies.
 They will be round but on the thicker side.
 The texture should be that of a normal cookie.
 Then bake them at 325F for roughly 25 minutes.
 They might still be a bit soft when they initially come out of the oven.
 Therefore, it’s important to let them cool for the baking process to finish.

-here are a few reasons why I love these gluten-free breakfast cookies, so listen up!
+here are a few reasons why I love these healthy vegan oatmeal cookies, so listen up!

 - If you are a lover of trail mix, like me, these JUMBO healthy vegan oatmeal cookies are just for you.
 Once I start eating trail mix I really can’t stop.
 These vegan breakfast cookies are perfect because portions are already divided up so you won’t go crazy and the whole batch, like I would with trail mix.